 Skip to main content

-The construction of the habitual residence was assimilated to the acquisition when the taxpayer directly paid the expenses derived from the execution of the works, or delivered amounts on account to the promoter of those works, provided that he had paid amounts prior to January 1, 2013 and the works had been completed within a period of no more than four years, extendable to a maximum of another four in exceptional cases, from the beginning of the investment.
-Therefore, the works should have been completed before January 1, 2017 or, in the case of expansion, before January 1, 2021.
+The construction of a habitual residence was considered to be an acquisition when the taxpayer directly paid the costs arising from the execution of the works, or paid amounts on account to the developer of the works, provided that the amounts had been paid before 1 January 2013 and the works had been completed within a period of no more than four years, extendable to a maximum of another four years in exceptional cases, from the start of the investment.
+The works should therefore be completed by 1 January 2017 or, in the case of an extension, by 1 January 2021.

-Due to the health crisis situation caused by COVID-19, for the purposes of calculating the term, in the case of extension, the period between March 14 and May 30, 2020 (78 days) is not taken into account. ).
+Due to the health crisis caused by COVID-19, for the purposes of calculating the deadline, in the case of an extension, the period between March 14 and May 30, 2020 (78 days) is not taken into account.

 Consequently, taxpayers had until March 19, 2021 to complete the works.